fpinzn/jsjs/README.md

 `fs.createWriteStream` produces by default a file descriptor with `w` mode, if you wish to append content instead of replace it use `fs.createWriteStream({flags: 'a'})`

 Notice it also allows random write access to the file via the `start` flag.

+Streams are abstract interfaces.
+They can be writeable, readable or both.

 ### Duplexify
 https://github.com/mafintosh/duplexify